Twometer/twometer-iot/README.md

 ## Repository layout

+- app: LumiSync desktop application for controlling the IoT network
 - bridge: Node.js application designed for Raspberry Pi which hosts the IoT bridge
 - devices: Contains a collection of IoT device implementations
 - docs: The mkdocs documentation for the project